saltstack/salt-enhancement-proposals/0025-runtime-registers.md

 ## Unresolved questions
 [unresolved]: #unresolved-questions

 Some helper modules will need to be created to facilitate any creative use of registers that can't be done with just jinja.
-Loops and State hacks are two I can think of.
+Loops and requisites are two I can think of.

-Variable capture might need some extra functionality?
-Being able to choose whether you replace, push, or merge results could be useful in the long run.

-If .sls files can now handle variables, is it possible to have them act as modules instead of states.
-It seems like a great idea but I haven't tried to spec out how that would be done.
+If .sls files can now handle variables, it could possible to have them act as modules instead of states.
+Should this be explored?

 # Drawbacks
 [drawbacks]: #drawbacks